romelBen/k3s-raspby-home-project/README.md

 In `inventory/k3s-cluster/groups_vars/all.yml`, match your environment to what has been installed.

-Finally, being provisioning your cluster using the following command:
+Finally, begin provisioning your cluster onto your Raspberry Pis using the following command:
 `ansible-playbook site.yml -i inventory/k3s-cluster/hosts.ini`

 # Kubeconfig